xvzf/owlkeeper/README.md

 In order to run test against the default database with dummy data, run `make test`

 ## Weekly report
-Enter your progress of this week into the weekly report: [Wochenbericht](https://docs.google.com/document/d/1qGXc_3bbKxmiCtkZZbQJFlLprwdoWGZlPlnf5-h6Jw8/edit?usp=sharing)
+Enter your progress of the week into the report in the discord server